sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 In short, it is a very complex, large-scale fluid dynamics problem.

-## Intro: Key forces at play

-- Uniquely shaped landmass rotating at varying high speeds
-- 3D physics of large bodies of water
-	- water moves radially to the past of least resistance
-	- gravity

-It's not complicated when we describe it this way, but we need to develop a system for performing the analysis.

 ## A framework for modeling ocean displacement

 For me, currently, the key steps are: